Analyzing the Surprising Variability in Word Embedding Stability Across Languages: Data

-To further explore these languages, we use information from the World Atlas of Language Structures (WALS),\footnote{Available online at https://wals.info.} a database consisting of phonological, lexical, and grammatical properties of languages \cite{wals}.
-This resource is hand-curated by experts, and contains 192 language features, each of which have between two and twenty-eight categorical values.
-Over two thousand languages have WALS entries, and each language is annotated for a subset of the features.
+\mysubsection{WALS.} To gain linguistic properties of these languages, we use the World Atlas of Language Structures (WALS),\footnote{Available online at \url{https://wals.info}.} a database of phonological, lexical, and grammatical properties for over 2,000 languages \cite{wals}.
+This expert-curated resource contains 192 language features.
+For example, WALS records subject, object, and verb word order for various languages.

-For example, WALS provides a number of word order features describing subject (S), object (O), and verb (V) order in various languages.
-These features include SOV order, languages with two dominant SOV orders, SV order, and OV order.
-A second example is the phonological features included in WALS such as the absence of common consonants.
-WALS also has features covering the areas of morphology, nominal categories, nominal syntax, verbal categories, simple clauses, complex sentences, lexicon, and sign language.